opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (11) Sub-paragraphs (1) to (8A) also apply to disciplinary proceedings, or appeals therefrom, brought under any statute, including the Legal Profession Act (Cap.
 161) and the Medical Registration Act (Cap.
 174), which are heard by a Court of 3 Judges.

-## 90A.
-Applications in civil matters before the Court of Appeal and civil matters before the Appellate Division

 (1) Unless otherwise provided by any written law or otherwise directed, reply aﬃdavits (if any) for applications in civil matters before the Court of Appeal and civil matters before the Appellate Division are to be ﬁled and served within 7 days after the date the application and the aﬃdavit in support of the application (if any) are served on the party.

 (2) No further aﬃdavits shall be ﬁled without the leave of the Court of Appeal or the Appellate Division (as the case may be).